What Are Healthy Boundaries, and How to Set Them?

 Safeguard Your Physical and Emotional Space

 It’s also possible to set healthy boundaries without saying a word.
 You can create limits around your physical and emotional spaces.
 There are various ways to do this.
-They include:

 - Locking private items in a secure box